Jeronimo1987/hello-world/README.md

 # hello-world
-test repository
-This is a first try of nothing
+This is the first try of a new project
-Everything is new here